 - Online courses: Two online courses are in the works (so far), open to people in Indiana and beyond.
 The first, to be offered next fall by the University of Indianapolis, will be a special one-credit book club-style course, free to senior citizens and $50 for everyone else.
 In 2018, IU East’s nationally recognized distance-learning team will offer an interdisciplinary course on the idea of Frankenstein as Golem, drawing on ideas from religious studies, science and technology, English, art, sociology and psychology.

 - Monstrous Art Show: University of Indianapolis fine arts students and faculty will explore the idea of the monstrous during a special Frankenstein-inspired course in 2017, culminating in a gallery show at the Christel DeHaan Fine Arts Center.

 - Lilly Library Special Exhibit: Indiana University’s special collections library is a trove of treasures, including a rare first edition of Mary Shelley’s seminal novel.
 Curator Rebecca Baumann will organize an exhibit that also draws on the library’s women in science collection.

-- Film Festivals (2018): We’re working with a variety of partners, including Indiana University, the University of Notre Dame and Ivy Tech Community College, to offer “Fronkensteen” film festivals around the state.
+- Film Festivals: We’re working with a variety of partners, including Indiana University, the University of Notre Dame and Ivy Tech Community College, to offer “Fronkensteen” film festivals around the state.

-- Frankenstein Theatrical Production (2018): Did you know Ball State University faculty wrote and produced an original play based on Frankenstein a few years ago?
-As part of One State / One Story: Frankenstein, this incredible work will come to life once again in Muncie.
+- Frankenstein Theatrical Production: Did you know Ball State University faculty wrote and produced an original play based on Frankenstein a few years ago?
+As part of One State / One Story: Frankenstein, this incredible work came to life once again.